Yuriy1293/Yuriy1293/README.md

 - 🔭 **I’m currently working on:** Personal data analysis projects, cleaning datasets, and building my first predictive Machine Learning models.
 - 🌱 **I’m currently learning:** Advanced Machine Learning algorithms, feature engineering, and optimization techniques.
 - 💬 **You can ask me about:** Python basics, data manipulation, or something not too difficult about data libraries ))
-- ⚡ **Fun fact:** I enjoy finding hidden patterns in messy datasets - it feels like solving a complex puzzle where numbers tell a unique story.

 ---